LLNL/hatchet/docs/llnl.rst

 Hatchet installations are available on both Intel and IBM systems at Lawrence Livermore National Laboratory.

-To use one of these global installations, please add the following to your Python script or Jupyter notebook.
+To use one of these global installations, add the following to your Python script or Jupyter notebook.
 This code allows you to use hatchet and its dependencies.

 .. code-block:: python